moorepants/dissertation/davisbicycle.rst

 At the beginning of 2009 I was in Delft working with Jodi and Arend on much of the work explained in the previous chapters.
 I was still also in contact with Mont and Luke back in Davis.
-Before I'd come to Delft, Luke had mentioned the possibilities of applying for an NSF grant to fund the remainder of our bicycle dynamics projects.
-This was enticing, as Mont has not had much grant funding over the years for his lab, preferring to spend more time researching less expensive endeavours than grant writing.
-We really needed some dedicated research time, as we spent the first few years taking teaching assistance positions which ate up most of our available research time outside of our classes.
+Before I had come to Delft, Luke had mentioned the possibilities of applying for an NSF grant to fund the remainder of our bicycle dynamics projects.
+This was enticing, as there were few sources of grant funding over the years for in the Davis lab.
+We really needed some dedicated research time, as we spent the first few years taking teaching assistant positions which ate up most of our available research time outside of our classes.
 I fortunately got a Fulbright grant for the 2008 school year which gave me a year's stipend so that I could focus on research and on top of that